customer7/ncn/src/site/notes/Cases/Tumor/Epidermoid, Intracranial.md

 - Interhemispheric dissection between the falx and the right frontal lobe
 - Separation of the tumor capsule from surrounding tissues
 - Debulking of the tumor with CUSA (mainly fatty tissues)
-- Left some capsule stuck to the norma brain
+- Left some capsule stuck to the normal brain
 - Copisous irrigation
 - Hemostasis
 - Dural closure